Wollivan/SquadronLeader/rules.md

 The sky is a big place.
 Let's take advantage of that!

 - At the start of the game each player takes off with 0 altitude tokens.
-- Once per round during their maneuver stage, a player may spend 1 maneuverability to Climb and add 1 altitude token underneath their plane.
+- Once per round during their manoeuvre stage, a player may spend 1 Manoeuvrability to Climb and add 1 altitude token underneath their plane.
 - Players can only gain 1 altitude per round.
-- If a player hasn't Climbed this round, they may Dive by removing any number of altitude tokens to gain that much maneuverability this round.
+- If a player hasn't Climbed this round, they may Dive by removing any number of altitude tokens to gain that much Manoeuvrability this round.
 - The maximum altitude allowed is 4.

 ## Next Round: